 Modernizing the Bretton Woods institutions

 A bolder IMF requires a bigger balance sheet.
 While the Fund, unlike the World Bank, does not have a credit rating to worry about, its resources have been stretched while its capital subscriptions, i.e. quotas, haven’t increased.
 Quotas aren’t just the capital-base of the IMF, they also determine member states’ voting shares, share of SDR issuance, maximum lending access and, crucially, the costs of borrowing.
 Both India and China punch way below their weight in terms of voting shares, with respect to population and GDP.
 The sixteenth review of quotas is underway and concludes in mid-December.
 Expanding quotas hangs in the balance.
 The last review in 2019 did not result in an increase in quotas because of a lack of adequate support for the measure.
 Those pushing for IMF reform in this review are advocating for rebalancing.
 Some of the key decisions on reforms, including quota increases, hinge on US support.
 The US holds 16.5 percent of the IMF’s voting shares, and changes in quotas, as well as the Articles of Agreement, require votes in favor by 85 percent of the body.
 Thus, the US structurally exerts veto power over major decisions at the IMF.

 Much has changed since the initial drafting of the IMF Articles of Agreement in 1944.
 The Articles have been amended seven times, most recently in 2010.
 Shifts in the global financial system justify revisiting the Articles as a living document.
-The right to veto, which has been weaponized in debt holdouts by bilateral creditors such as China, should be eliminated.
+The right to veto, which according to US policymakers has been weaponized in debt holdouts by bilateral creditors such as China, should be eliminated.
 The IMF Board could be replaced with a voting-based system that involves all member-states.
 This twenty-first-century global institution still clings to the anachronistic “gentleman’s agreement” that IMF and World Bank leadership must come from Europe and the United States.

 The IMF’s singular focus on structural adjustment for countries facing balance of payments crises runs contrary to the beliefs of one the key founding fathers of the Bretton Woods institutions: John Maynard Keynes.
 In Keynes’ view, countries running balance-of-payment surpluses, like the US at the time, also bear responsibility for equilibrating imbalances in the international financial system.
 The original Keynes-White plan, which was cut from the final IMF Article of Agreement, explicitly called for capital controls both on countries capital was fleeing from and to where capital was fleeing to—the destination today is mostly dollar and euro assets in offshore tax havens.
 In 2022, the IMF endorsed pre-emptive capital controls on financial inflows.
 But despite evolving IMF policy on capital inflows, capital can still flow out of developing economies when the global financial cycle takes a turn for the worse.
 While tax reform in developing economies is necessary, the onus also falls on advanced economies.
-US firms have contributed to half of the $250 billion in lost tax revenues across the globe—almost the size of the nearly $300 billion in new IMF loans since 2020.
+US firms have contributed to half of the $250 billion in lost corporate tax revenues across the globe—almost the size of the nearly $300 billion in new IMF loans since 2020.